Unbiased Risk Estimation in the Normal Means Problem via Coupled Bootstrap Techniques: Noiseless limit

 Effectively, each component function $g_i$ only needs to be weakly differentiable with respect to the $i$th variable (not all of the other variables), for almost every choice of $y_{-i} \in \R^{n-1}$.
 While this is technically weaker than weak differentiability, it is also harder to explain, and not clear whether this distinction is all that meaningful.
 For simplicity, we thus state the assumption as weak differentiability of $g$ in both Theorems \ref{thm:sure} and \ref{thm:cb_noiseless}. \end{remark}

 \begin{remark} The limiting result in \eqref{eq:cb_noiseless} also holds for the infinite-bootstrap version of the BY estimator in \eqref{eq:by_risk}, which is the estimator studied in \citet{ramani2008monte} (as we mentioned in Section \ref{sec:related_work}, these authors seemed to be unaware of the prior work of Breiman and Ye, and independently proposed the same estimator).
-In fact, the infinite-bootstrap formulation of the CB estimator given in \eqref{eq:cb_risk_inf_expanded}, \smash{$\BY_\alpha^\infty(g) = \E[\BY_\alpha(g) \,|\, Y]$}, can be expressed as
+The infinite-bootstrap formulation of the BY estimator, \smash{$\BY_\alpha^\infty(g) = \E[\BY_\alpha(g) \,|\, Y]$}, can be expressed as

 which is very similar to the analogous representation \eqref{eq:cb_risk_inf_expanded} for the infinite-bootstrap CB estimator.
 From this $B=\infty$ perspective, the only difference between the estimators \eqref{eq:cb_risk_inf_expanded} and \eqref{eq:by_risk_inf_expanded} is the first term; and as $\alpha \to 0$, the first term in \eqref{eq:cb_risk_inf_expanded} will converge to that in \eqref{eq:by_risk_inf_expanded} if $\E\|g(Y)\|_2^2 < \infty$ (even for nonsmooth $g$). \end{remark}